mohammadmian/demo_presentation_project/README.md

     Then The user should see the invalid username or password message as "Your login is invalid.
 Please try again."

+# Page Object Model.
-#This project uses Page Object Model for housing locators for webelements and action methods that are used in the step_definitions classes.
+This project uses Page Object Model for housing locators for WebElements and action methods that are used in the step_definitions classes.

-Page Object Model allows for reusability and efficient mantainability of locators and action methods to perform QA-Automation of web applications.
+Page Object Model allows for reusability and efficient maintainability of locators and action methods.

-#This project is a Maven project.
-A Maven project uses the .pom (Project Object Model) file that contains all the dependencies for various java libraries that might be needed to use in the project.
-This makes this project ready to be pluged into a CICD platform such as Jenkins to run secheduled regression.
+# This project is a Maven project.
+A Maven project uses the .pom (Project Object Model) file that contains all the dependencies for various java libraries that might be used in the project.
+This makes this project ready to be plugged into a CICD platform such as Jenkins to run scheduled regression.

 Isn't this amazing?